-Spending money on economic development consultants and staff and promotion is mostly a waste.
+Spending money on economic development consultants and staff and promotion is often not effective.
 NPR's Planet Money had a very good series on the subject. http://www.thisamericanlife.org/radio-archives/episode/435/how-to-create-a-job

 To the extent Oakland “succeeded” in the past at business development it was to attract government and non-profit organizations to downtown.
 Unfortunately, that was too successful.
 Those types of organizations pay 0 business taxes, 0 property taxes, and generally have employees who spend very little at lunchtime or after work.
 But they do require costly city services which are only partly offset by the social services they provide to Oakland residents.
 They do compete for office space with businesses that pay taxes.

-Let's focus on providing high quality basic city services without going bankrupt.
+Let's focus on providing high quality basic city services without having to later lay them off when the current real estate bubble deflates.
 Let’s not encourage any particular type of enterprise to locate here.

 Economic development will come all on its own if we don’t scare it away with high crime, poor schools and weak indfrastructure.

 Avoid trying to encourage certain types of businesses, be they green tech or green medical marijuana.
 If the Feds are bad at picking tech winners, and savvy venture capitalists assume that most of their investments will be duds, then the odds are not good that a bunch of City Council members, most of whom have never started their own for-profit business in their lives, let alone worked for a for profit enterprise, be trusted to decide which types of business or specific business to encourage.

 If Oakland just had substantially less crime, it would attract a hefty percentage of the business that now goes to SF or skips over Oakland to go to the East Bay cities that surround us.
 I’ve heard that from numerous business clients who chose not to locate here and from affluent clients who won’t shop in Oakland.